ompop-pro21/hospital-appointment-system1/README.md

 **Live Application URL:** **[https://hospital-appointment-system1-rdqx.onrender.com](https://hospital-appointment-system1-rdqx.onrender.com)**

-*(Suggestion: Take a screenshot of your beautiful login page and upload it to a site like [Imgur](https://imgur.com/upload) to get a URL.
-Then you can add it here to make your README even more impressive!)*

 ## Overview

 This project is a complete and secure web platform built from the ground up using Python and the Flask framework.
 It provides a seamless experience for patients to book appointments with available doctors, for doctors to manage their schedules, and for administrators to have a complete overview of the system's operations.
 The application is designed with a professional, scalable architecture, features a stunning and fully animated user interface, and is deployed live on the internet using modern cloud-hosting practices.